A free, full-color newspaper for Benzie County

 The Betsie Current is a community newspaper, celebrating the dynamic and diverse communities in Benzie County.
 The Current is a free, full-color newspaper that is funded through advertisements.
-There are 12 issues released in one calendar year, between mid-May and December.
+There are 16 issues released in one calendar year: roughly every other week throughout the summer, from Memorial Day through Labor Day, and once per month in the fall, winter, and spring seasons.

 Jordan Bates, Co-Owner: Design & Web

-For more than 33 years, Jordan has lived in Benzie County, hiking its trails, swimming its lakes, exploring its forests, and most recently learning to fish its waters.
+For more than three decades, Jordan has lived in Benzie County—hiking its trails, swimming its lakes, exploring its forests, and most recently learning to fish its waters.

-Jordan graduated with a Bachelor of General Studies from the University of Michigan, where he focused on English and religion but also dabbled in whatever tickled his fancy.
-For the past 16 years, Jordan has built, optimized, and fixed websites; sold eco-building products online; laid a few brick-paver sidewalks; auctioned off the odd antique or two; worked for a non-profit news organization covering the global water crisis; and he currently coaches volleyball pretty much year-round.
+Jordan graduated with a Bachelor of General Studies degree from the University of Michigan, where he focused on English and religion but also dabbled in whatever tickled his fancy.
+For the past 19 years, Jordan has built, optimized, and fixed websites; sold eco-building products online; laid a few brick-paver sidewalks; auctioned off the odd antique or two; worked for a news organization covering the global water crisis; and he currently coaches volleyball pretty much year-round.
+(Well, when there isn’t a global pandemic, that is.)

 The Betsie Current was founded by Jordan and his high school pal, Richard Taber, back in 2005.
 After two great years, structural difficulties made producing a high-quality newspaper unfeasible, and the paper was subsequently put on hiatus until 2014, when Jacob Wheeler (see below), another high school chum, moved back to Northern Michigan and convinced Jordan that it was time to get The Current flowing again.